sf-wdi-22-23/modules-23/w04-associations-and-auth/d1-dawn-embedded-mongo-associations/exercises.md

 Here's an example where **Monsters have many Broods**:

-1. Write a monster#create route
+1. Write a route to create a new Monster.

   ```js
     app.get('/monsters', function(req, res) {